SupeRuier/awesome-active-learning/contents/deep_AL_criticism.md

 Only when the number of labeled instances approaches 50%, the gap could disappear.

 ## 5. On the marginal benefit of active learning: Does self-supervision eat its cake?
 [2021, ICASSP]:

 Fail to observe any additional benefit of state-of-the-art active learning algorithms when combined with state-of-the-art S4L techniques.

 ## 6. Active Learning on a Budget: Opposite Strategies Suit High and Low Budgets [2022]

 This work focuses on a **cold start** setting.
 Empirically reveal the unsuccessfulness of conventional AL methods with NN on very small budget, under supervised, self-supervised embedding or semi-supervised training.

+## 7. Toward Realistic Evaluation of Deep Active Learning Algorithms in Image Classification [2023]

+Present an AL benchmarking suite and run extensive experiments on five datasets shedding light on the questions: when and how to apply AL?